JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 ---
 date: "2022-03-07T12:34:56.117Z"
-description: "Allowing derived classes with properties to include code before `super()` that doesn't touch `this`.
+description: "Allowing derived classes with properties to include code before `super()` call that doesn't touch `this`.
 A grand pull request three years in the making -- with cake!"
 image: cake.jpg
 title: "TypeScript Contribution Diary: Allowing Code in Constructors Before `super()`"
 ---